bartlomiej-jedrol/pr11-bowling-exercise/README.md

 Random Bowling Game Score Generator API
 - The program handles a single bowling game
 - The program generates random roll scores between 1 and 10
-- The frame score does not include bonuses for spare or strike as these are included only in the final game score
+- The frame score does not include bonuses for spare or strike, as these are included only in the final game score
 - The program is hosted on AWS Lambda and exposed as a public API through AWS API Gateway
 - The API returns the bowling game result in raw JSON format (sample JSON included below)
 - The program is available at the API endpoint: https://hljvgios4m.execute-api.eu-central-1.amazonaws.com/dev
-- The source code for the solution is available under following directories:
+- The source code for the solution is available in the following directories:
    - bowling/bowling.go
    - cmd/lambda/main.go